Bitcoin in Canada: Rules, Regulations & What You Need to Know

 What is KYC?

-KYC laws require financial businesses to verify the identity of their customers.
-This is mandatory for most crypto businesses operating legally in Canada.
+KYC laws require financial businesses to verify customer identity.
+This is mandatory for most legal Canadian Bitcoin operations.

 You may need to collect: